h-octocat/BeePro/README.md

 pip install -r requirements.txt
 ```

-If you would like the dictionary functionality, go to the Merriam Webster dictionary api at dictionaryapi.com and setup an API key.
+If you would like the dictionary functionality, go to the Merriam Webster dictionary api at [dictionaryapi.com](https://dictionaryapi.com) and setup an API key.
 Once you get an API key, create a .env file and add `DICT_API=YOUR_API_KEY`, replacing "YOUR_API_KEY" with your actual API key.

 If you do not set up a dictionary key, all requests for a definition will return `definition error`.

 ## Storing words
-All words should be stored as a .txt text file, with each word being seperated by a new line.
+All setd of words should be stored as a .txt text file, with each word being seperated by a new line.
 Here's an example file:

 ```
 Idiosyncratic